MhamedEl-shahawy/Octofoundry-Task/README.md

 - a full fake data REST API is built with json-server.
 - Users can update employees details.
 - Users can delete employees details.
+- Users can filter employees based on name , email and phone number.

 ## Framework and Library